 The sounds are stereo and attached to the virtual objects — it makes HoloDefense game more immersive.
 If the missile explodes behind you — you will hear it from behind, as in a real battle.
 You’re walking away from the holographic sound source — and the volume is fading.
 It feels natural.

-Softeq’s game artists created models of a plasma factory, several types of turrets, enemy spaceships and portals.
+The Softeq game artists created models of a plasma factory, several types of turrets, enemy spaceships, and portals.
 All the models are: